choria-legacy/mcollective-package-agent/README.md

 The logic for the Puppet version of this agent is implemented in Util::Package::PuppetPackage, you can create a custom package implementation that overrides #install, #uninstall, #update, #purge and #status.

-To provide compatibility with the package data plugin #status should return the fields epoch, arch, ensure, version, provider, name and release.

 This agent defaults to Util::Package::PuppetPackage but if you have your own you can configure it in the config file using: